pmahnke/mahnke-cocktails/recipe/alberto.md

 category: "Gin, Fino Sherry"
 youtube: "PM_X8Ci0iXg"
 excerpt: |
-  First published in William James "Billy" Tarling's 1937 <i>Café Royal Bar Book</i> where the invention of this cocktail is credited to A. J. Smith.
+  First published in William James "Billy" Tarling's 1937 <em>Café Royal Bar Book</em> where the invention of this cocktail is credited to A. J. Smith.
 ---

 ### Ingredients